Privacy Policy

 You may request not to receive direct marketing communications from us by contacting our Privacy Officer.
 You may also unsubscribe from our marketing emails.

-- as required by law subject to our professional obligations, as permitted under the APPs and/or with your consent if required;
+• as required by law and subject to our professional obligations.

 6. International disclosures